Hiring manager’s guide to conducting a phone interview

 Listen out for responses that show ambition, enthusiasm for a new challenge, or that align with your organisation’s values.

-Listen out for their ability to match key achievements in their career to the requirements of the job.
+Listen out for their ability to match key career achievements to the job requirements.

 This question can also help to establish if the applicant has genuine enthusiasm about the opportunity and the responsibilities outlined in the job description.